 - Use only one acetaminophen-containing product at a time.

-- Combine medicine with rest and calm reassurance.
+- Combine medicine with holding, feeding, rest, and calm reassurance.

 - Follow all dosing intervals precisely.

-- Contact your healthcare provider if pain stays strong.
+- Contact your healthcare provider if pain stays strong or suddenly worsens.

-If your pain doesn’t ease with medication, report it for evaluation.
+If pain does not ease with recommended care, report it for evaluation.

-You deserve relief, and careful monitoring helps you stay in control while healing.
+Your baby deserves relief, and careful monitoring helps you respond quickly while healing continues.

 Activities to Avoid During Healing

-During healing, you should avoid rough play and active sports for at least two weeks, since these can strain the incision and cause oozing.
+During healing, you should avoid rough play and active sports for at least two weeks, or longer if your healthcare provider recommends it.
+These activities can strain the incision and cause oozing.

-You should also avoid straddling activities, including riding bicycles or tricycles, for about three weeks to support proper healing.
+You should also avoid straddling activities, including riding bicycles, tricycles, or similar toys, for about three weeks to support proper healing.

-If you notice discomfort or any unusual symptoms, rest and contact your healthcare provider.
+If you notice discomfort or any unusual symptoms, stop the activity, let your child rest, and contact your healthcare provider.

 Avoid Rough Play